nathankouts/ds_salary_proj/README.md

 Still in progress...

-# Data Science Salary Estimator:
+# Data Science Salary Estimator
-  * Created a tool that estimates data science salaries based on some features.
+  * Created a tool that predicts data science salaries based on some features.
-  *	Scraped over 1000 job descriptions from glassdoor using python and selenium
+  *	Scraped over 1000 job descriptions from glassdoor using python.

   *	Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.